jnduli/blog_jnduli.co.ke/content/drafts/first_parser_in_haskell.rst

 Kindle saves highlights, bookmarks and notes in a `My Clippings.txt` file.
-I wanted a way to parse thing and filter out the content I wanted.
+I wanted a way to parse it and filter out the content I wanted.
 I also wanted to work on a parser in haskell, so this is the result of that.